 'Chippy' had everything a midfielder could want - skill, vision, balance, strength, a powerful shot and the ability to glide past opponents at will.
 Like all great players he always had time on the ball and almost always chose the right option.
 On a football pitch, Brady's brain and feet worked in perfect harmony.

-Cesc Fabregas deserves all the plaudits he gets but, as Arsenal fans of a certain age will testify, the precocious Spaniard has some way to go to emulate Brady.
-The Irishman was the cleverest playmaker of his generation and, rather like Diego Maradona at the 1986 World Cup, he could make a mediocre team a potent one.
+Arsenal fans of a certain age will testify that the Irishman was the cleverest playmaker of his generation and, rather like Diego Maradona at the 1986 World Cup, he could make a mediocre team a potent one.

 Brady's ability was evident from the moment he joined Arsenal on schoolboy forms in 1970.
 He turned professional on his 17th birthday in 1973 and Bertie Mee wasted no time in blooding Highbury's most talented teenager.
 In October of that year, Brady came off the bench to replace Jeff Blockley and make his debut against Birmingham City.

 In those early days Brady learned valuable lessons from his first midfield partner, the World Cup winner Alan Ball.
 And when Ball left - having joined forces with Brady to guide Arsenal away from relegation trouble - Brady assumed the mantle of midfield master.
 And how.

 Brady scaled new heights following the appointment of Terry Neill as manager and the return of Don Howe as coach.
 And as the likes of Malcolm Macdonald and Frank Stapleton gorged on chances conjured up by Brady, Arsenal emerged from their mid-Seventies slump to reach three successive FA Cup Finals between 1978 and 1980.